orxngc/dots/README.md

 - [ ] Implement proper Android virtualization.
 I want to play Fate/Grand Order on the PC..!
 - [ ] Use the hyprpanel flake instead of whatever weird thing I'm doing right now.
+- [ ] Fix the power button and lid switch activations.

 ## Last but not least, credits!
 <details>